jeffnawroth/vuetify-docs-extension/README.md

-# Vuetify
+# Vuetify Docs

-List of all vuetify components
+Search all Vuetify components and open the official documentation directly from Raycast.